Kevin-Cain/TravelGas/README.md

 # UltimateTrip

 UltimateTrip is a complete Back-End / Front-End / REST API that gives analytics on a road trip.
 It was written with Python, Jinja, HTML and CSS.
 UltimateTrip uses the Flask web framework and SQlAlchemy for the database.
 It consumes the OpenWeather API and the MapQuest API.
-UltimateTrip uses Travis CI for continuous integration and deployment and deployed on Heroku. [a link] (https://github.com/user/repo/blob/branch/other_file.md)
+UltimateTrip uses Travis CI for continuous integration and deployment and deployed on [HEROKU](https://google.com)

 ## Description